-- (ii) number of reactive repairs completed right first time that were reported again during the reporting year.
+- (ii) number of reactive repairs completed right first time during the reporting year.
+By: - (i) the total number of reactive repairs completed during the reporting year.
+Multiply by 100. - (i) Total number of reactive repairs completed during the reporting year minus (ii) total number of reactive repairs reported again during the reporting year.
 By: - (i) the total number of reactive repairs completed during the reporting year.
 Multiply by 100.